aussielunix/vmlab/README.md

 ### lib

-bash library(s) for creating/destroying VMs using uvtool.
+bash library for creating/destroying VMs using uvtool and template for userdata.

 ## Notes